eso-mechanics/eso-mechanics/trials/maw-of-lorkhaj.md

     </div>
     <div id="timeline-descriptions-wrapper">
       <div class="section" data-description="one">
-        <h2>Khajiit Enemies</h2>
+        <h2>Dro-m'Athra</h2>
         <img src="{{ site.baseurl }}/images/trials/mol/suneater.jpg" alt="Maw of Lorkhaj - Dro-m'Athra" />
-        <p>After entering the second door and moving forward a group of cursed monks, scholars and war-priests (non-elite mobs) will rush and attack before some bigger, elite, Khajiit enemies drop in.
+        <p>After entering the second door and moving forward a group of cursed monks, scholars and war-priests (non-elite mobs) will rush and attack before some bigger, elite enemies drop in.
 These will be repeatedly encountered through the trial in some arena-style fights with several waves of enemies that result in a reward chest.</p>
         <ul>
           <li><b>Dro-m'Athra Sun-Eater</b> - Ranged casters that do little damage with their simple attacks but have one painful mechanic:
             <ul>